davidjbradshaw/eslint-config-airbnb-babel/README.md

 ```

 ## Configure
-This configure must be placed after which ever version of the AirBnB rules you are using in your `.eslintrc` file:
+This configuration must be placed after which ever version of the AirBnB rules you are using in your `.eslintrc` file:

 ```json
 {